How to View cloudSwXtch and swXtchBridge Logs

 Displaying Logs since Last Boot (-b)

-To display logs since last boot, users can use the -b argument.
+To display logs since the last boot, users can use the -b argument.

 List boots (--list-boot)